CEO & Founder

 He has an MBA from University of Michigan’s Ross School of Business specializing in Entrepreneurship and Strategic Marketing.
 He also earned an MS in Software Engineering from University of St. Thomas, Minnesota where focused on Network & Data Security.

 Amit also serves as a IT Security advisor/SME for Next Wave Connect’s healthcare security user community consisting of healthcare executives & is also a speaker/panelist for various national and local events on topics of IT Security in Healthcare.
-He also serves at a few volunteering organizations such as Food Banks, Recycling Centers etc. with his active involvement with HCCA in Minneapolis.
+He also serves at a few volunteering organizations such as Food Banks, Recycling Centers etc. with his active involvement with HCCA in Minneapolis and HIMSS.

 Besides designing innovative technologies for the company’s futuristic product roadmap, he spends time with family and works on DIY projects that range from building a backyard tree house for kids, to tinkering with r/c planes etc.